-Existing targets for the management of nature and biodiversity have been reviewed and integrated, establishing clear linkages with identified risks and opportunities.
-Moving forward, additional targets will be reviewed and refined based on sector-specific considerations and the materiality of risks, ensuring alignment with our strategic goals.
-Performance against these targets will be evaluated regularly to ensure that we continue to make meaningful progress in our commitment to nature and biodiversity.
+ed by combining impact significance with likelihood. medium, or low based on their importance and the availability nent of nature-related issues have been included, with linkage nd risks.
+Based on the findings of the LEAP exercise, we will nent and monitoring to align with national and global goals on ature and biodiversity have been reviewed and integrated, risks and opportunities.
+Moving forward, additional targets will specific considerations and the materiality of risks, ensuring mance against these targets will be evaluated regularly to offul progress in our commitment to nature and biodiversity.